Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 Well, okay, fine then, Dan.

-Well, that that was uh infuriating.
+Well, that was infuriating.

 I actually wrote an article from Baghdad that said, you know, hey, how come only half of this is getting covered?

-I had uh one of the uh advisees, he was a high-ranking general, and he actually was moving his family back into Baghdad because it was so safe about the same time, and I think you may have brought it up.
+I had one of the advisees, he was a high-ranking general, and he actually was moving his family back into Baghdad because it was so safe about the same time, and I think you may have brought it up.

 It affected the Iraqis.